arontolentino/hackeryou-tech-challenge-2019/README.md

 >
 > [bootcamp@hackeryou.com](mailto:bootcamp@hackeryou.com)

-## Planning
+## Reverse Engineering
-Since I failed to recreate the site accurately in my previous attempt, I basically reverse engineered the image provided.
-I opened up Adobe Photoshop and started tracing all the content blocks as accurately as I could.
+Since I failed to recreate the site accurately in the previous technical challenge, I basically reverse engineered the image provided to me.
+I opened up Adobe Photoshop and started tracing all the content blocks as accurately as I could to give myself a good basis on how to structure the site.

-Here's the result:
+In the real world, clients or design teams would usually give you access to a PSD file where all the dimensions are accessible.
+Given that HackerYou's program is highly competitive, I see why they are adding an extra step to the process.

+Taking into account the dimensions of the sections as well as margins and paddings, the photo below is what I came up with.

 ![HackerYou technical assessment wireframe](https://i.imgur.com/Q6zOq5o.jpg)